OniReimu/practera_provider/README.md

 Make sure you have your aws permission files.
 Make sure you have your develop files in place.
+Makre sure you have enough permission accessing with your directory
+  $ chmod 755 -R (Directory's path)

 RUN
 $ vagrant up --provision --no-parallel